 Slowly tilt the fridge back, making sure that both the top and bottom of the fridge are evenly positioned on the dolly.
 Remember, a fridge should not be tipped back more than 45 degrees.
 Walk the dolly with care to your first step.
 If you have to set the fridge back down at any time, do so slowly and with someone on the other side who can help you guide it down.

-8. Guide fridge into moving truck.
+Step Seven: Guide the fridge into the moving truck

-9. Secure the refrigerator for the move.
+Step Eight: Secure the refrigerator for the move

-Once you get your fridge to its new location, wait a couple of hours before plugging it back in.
-If for some reason you had to move the fridge while on its side, make sure to keep it upright for twice as long as it was on its side before you plug it back in.
-Once you plug it back in, wait the manufacturer’s recommended amount of time before you add food, which ranges between 24-72 hours.
+Once you plug your fridge back in, wait for the manufacturer’s recommended amount of time before you add food.
+Typically this ranges between 24-72 hours.
+If, for some reason, you had to move the fridge while on its side, keep it upright for twice as long as it was on its side before you plug it back in.

 - If you’re not plugging your fridge back in right away, keep the doors open to prevent odor build up.